Nozbe/NoOffice.org/_book/connect.md

 Definitely video.
 As we have very few weekly meetings and very rare one-on-one conversation, we ask everyone involved to have their video on.
 It's a question of maintaining a good relationship.

-From our side we promise not to overwhelm them with too many meetings and not to make stretch them for too long.
-Our longest meetings last for 2 hours tops because everything longer than that becomes just too tiring.
+From our side we promise not to overwhelm them with too many meetings and not to stretch them for too long.
+Our longest meetings last 2 hours tops because everything longer than that becomes just too tiring.
 That's why we expect everyone to be present with video on so we can really enjoy each other's company and a deep, meaningful conversation.

 ### You cannot force people to turn video on if you're not mindful of their time!

 This is where many companies switching to working remotely make a mistake.
 They schedule too many meetings or let the meetings drag on for much too long.
 That's why people are getting tired.
 They don't want to turn on their camera.
 They're fed up.
-They need to work and you don't let them by making them attend meetings all of the time.
+They need to work and you don't let them by making them attend meetings all of the time.[^2]

 Don't do that.